jnozzi/cocoadev.com/markdown/NSSegmentedCell.md

 It is the control used for "view switching" in Finder (outline, browser, icon) iCal (day, month, year) and similar.
 It looks exactly like the header of the new (Panther style) tab views.

 ----
-Here is some sample code showing General/NSSegmentedControl.
+Here is some sample code showing NSSegmentedControl.

 http://www.nancesoftware.com/development/sample_code/segmentedcontrols/

-General/JacobHazelgrove
+JacobHazelgrove

 ----